GNtem2/CommissionOnStroke/README.md

 # CommissionOnStroke
-Interactive display of maps in the Lancet Neurology paper: Commission on Stroke: The Wind of Change This is an interactive display of the maps in the paper submitted to Lancet Neurology.
+Interactive display of maps in the Lancet Neurology paper: Commission on Stroke: The Wind of Change.
+This is an interactive display (https://gntem2.github.io/CommissionOnStroke/) of the maps in the paper submitted to Lancet Neurology.

 Figure 2 is taken from data in Supplementary Table 1: column titled 'Surveillance'.
 Click on the map to access interactive version of Figure2.